Michigan Wedding DJ FAQ's

 Do you have any hidden charges?

 No, my pricing is all inclusive (lights too).
 I post pricing on the web but do so with much resistance.
 I can tell you that on average I am about $200-$500 more than an employee style dj operation or the average dj service.
-The only exception being that providing music at the ceremony site and a microphone for the officiant would be extra and it depends on the venue.
+If I am providing music at the ceremony site and a microphone for the officiant that would be extra (usually $100-$150) and it depends on the venue.
 Some are really difficult to set up at.
 AND some… require a second person to come with me so I can serve you best across big venue campuses Cornman Farms in Dexter comes to mind.
 It’s a beautiful place but if you’re taking advantage of their various “spots” it requires me to run sound all over the place.
 So – please refer to my pricing on the front page of this site.
 On the home page… at the bottom…

 Do you have different packages?

 My regular package is comprehensive and leaves nothing out.
-You get everything I list on the main Michigan Wedding DJ page.
+You get everything I list on the home page.

 How far do you work from your home base of Royal Oak?